The Predicament of the Pipeline

 Building on my research at the Design Museum, The Predicament of the Pipeline untangled the layers present in the current planning application process.

-Using a new piece developed in collaboration by Louis Pohl Koseda as a backdrop.
-Using a narrative structure, soundscapes and live drawing I untangled the layers of bureaucracy to reveal the ways in which palimpsest defines the nature of policy and governance historically, and the impact this has on real life scenarios.
+With a new piece developed in collaboration by Louis Pohl Koseda as a backdrop, as well as using a narrative structure, soundscapes and live drawing I untangled the layers of bureaucracy to reveal the ways in which palimpsest defines the nature of policy and governance historically, and the impact this has on real life scenarios.

-Using a new piece developed in collaboration by Louis Pohl Koseda as a backdrop.
-Using a narrative structure, soundscapes and live drawing I untangled the layers of bureaucracy to reveal the ways in which palimpsest defines the nature of policy and governance historically, and the impact this has on real life scenarios.
+With a new piece developed in collaboration by Louis Pohl Koseda as a backdrop, as well as using a narrative structure, soundscapes and live drawing I untangled the layers of bureaucracy to reveal the ways in which palimpsest defines the nature of policy and governance historically, and the impact this has on real life scenarios.

 After Sembene